ory/client-php/docs/Api/ProjectApi.md

 ```php
 getOrganization($projectId, $organizationId): \Ory\Client\Model\GetOrganizationResponse
 ```
+### URI(s):
+- https://api.console.ory.sh The Ory Network control plane API which is used to manage your Ory Network projects and workspaces.

-Returns a B2B SSO Organization for a project by it's ID.
+Returns a B2B SSO Organization for a project by its ID

 ### Example